riban-bw/wxSimAVR/README.md

 Initial development is performed on Ubuntu 13.10 linux using wxWidgets 2.8.12.
 It should be possibleto be port the library to other platforms supporting wxWidgets and simavr with minimal effort.

-This library is fully dependent on simavr <https://gitorious.org/simavr> which must be installed separately.
+This library is dependent on simavr <https://gitorious.org/simavr> which must be installed separately, e.g. git clone git://gitorious.org/simavr/simavr.git.
 The simavr headers must be available in the include search path.

 The source code is initially developed within the Code::Blocks IDE and a Code::Blocks project is included in the source code.